-Surf books are the best way to learn about the history and culture of surfing.
-Classic surfboards, alternative lifestyles, surf memoirs, heritage, and science of the waves have been published in quality reading materials.
+Surf books are the best way to learn about the culture and history of surfing.
+Classic surfboards, alternative lifestyles, surfing memoirs, epic tales, surf heritage, and science of the waves have all been published in quality reading materials.

-When waves are too small or too big, there's nothing like a cold beer or hot chocolate, by the seaside, with a good looking surf book in our hands.
-Time will pass and you won't notice.
-There's so much to learn and discover in surf books that you'll be looking forward to get a new one.
+When waves are too small or too big, there's nothing like a cold beer or hot chocolate by the seaside with a good looking surf book in our hands.
+Time will run fast, and you won't even notice the passing of time.
+There's so much to learn and discover in surf books that you'll be looking forward to getting a new one.

-Surf books are usually written by passionate surfers or surf journalists.
-More than the usual surf industry propaganda, books about surfing have something to reveal.
-A new wave, a new surf destination, a new wave peak, the transformation of coastal regions, history of wave riding and lives of the surf legends.
+Surf books are usually written by surf historians, pro surfers, and surf journalists.
+More than the usual surf industry propaganda, books about surfing always have something new to reveal - a secret wave, a hot surf destination, a hidden wave peak, the transformation of coastal regions, wave riding stories, and lives of the surf legends.

-Fortunately, surfing has been building an important book legacy, through time, and surf publications are frequently released.
+Fortunately, surfing has been building an outstanding book legacy through time, and surf publications are released quite frequently.

-A good surf book will teach you something that applies to the real world.
+A good surf book will teach you something that applies to your life.
 How did surfboards evolve?
-Knowing how and why the single fin era got to the thruster fin system will definitely make you think about your daily fin setup.
+For example, knowing how and why the single fin era evolved to the thruster fin system will definitely make you rethink your daily fin setup.

-SurferToday.com has selected a small sample of high-quality surfing books.
+SurferToday has selected a small sample of high-quality surfing books.
 There are thousands of excellent salt water titles for your pre or post surfing sessions.
-Here's what our bookshelf tells about wave sports:
+Your surfing library should feature the following books:

 "The World Stormrider Guide Volume 1, 2 and 3", by Bruce Sutherland, is the most detailed surf spot guide ever published.
 The trilogy explores the most famous surf peaks by adding description, photos, swell and wind patterns, ocean floor characteristics, and surf statistics.